THE ARK OF THE COVENANT

 Then Bezalel made the ark of acacia wood; two and a half cubits was its length, a cubit and a half its width, and a cubit and a half its height.

-The second Commandment says, “You shall not make for yourself any carved image…” (Exodus 20:4-5).
-Is God breaking His own Commandment by ordering the image of Cherubim?
+The second commandment (Ex 20:4-5) says, “You shall not make for yourself any carved image…” Is God breaking His own commandment by ordering the image of Cherubim?
 Not at all!
-Breaking this Commandment had to do with, “You shall not bow down to them nor serve them” (verse 5).
+Breaking this commandment had to do with, “You shall not bow down to them nor serve them” (verse 5).
 Why make this point?
 Because of our tendency to take Bible verses out of context.
 For example, there is an area of Jerusalem known as Mea Sherim.
-Here the extreme orthodox Jews have been known to break a tourist’s camera because they believe a picture breaks the Commandment of making an image.
+Here the extreme orthodox Jews have been known to break a tourist’s camera because they believe a picture breaks the commandment.
 In this daily blog, I hope to always present my message in context.

 PRAYER FOR TODAY: